Send Joshua Project a photo

 |Affinity Bloc:||Sub-Saharan Peoples|

 Comorians live on a group of islands in the Indian Ocean between Madagascar and Mozambique, Africa.
 The Comoros chain consists of four main islands plus several smaller ones.
-Comorian communities can be found on all of the islands in the chain, as well as in Madagascar.
+Mwali, AKA Mohéli, is one of the four larger islands.
 The different Comorian groups take their name from the particular island on which they live.
+Thus we have the Mwali Comorians.
+Mwali Comorian communities can be found on Mwali Island as well as in Madagascar.
+Each island has their own language.

-Over one-quarter of all Comorians live in cities; but whether in rural or urban areas, housing on the island is generally of poor quality.
-Although French and Arabic are the official languages of the islands, Comorians speak their own Swahili dialect.
+Over one-quarter of all Mwali Comorians live in cities; but whether in rural or urban areas, housing on the island is generally of poor quality.

 There is a shortage of hospitals and doctors, and many people suffer from illnesses and chronic malnutrition.
 Because of a poor water supply, good hygiene is lacking.
 Such problems contribute to a high death rate, especially among young children.

-Christian resources are limited.
-Consequently, the number of Comorian believers remains small.
-Prayer is the first step toward seeing these people reached with the Good News that Jesus Christ came to set them free.
+The number of Comorian believers remains small.
+Prayer is the first step toward seeing these people reached with the good news that Jesus Christ came to set them free from sin and death.